LazzaAU/skill_HLCpattern/instructions/en.md

 <span style="color: green;">NOTE FOR WHEN USING THIS METHOD:</span>
-Due to the weird naming of the last two options try pronouncing it like the following (note the spaces)
+Due to the weird naming of the last two options try pronouncing it like the following

+(note the spaces)

 - p g a s
 - k i boost

-Also some ASR's like poketshinx dont like the word LEDs.
+Also some ASR's like pocketsphinx dont like the word LEDs.
 So a good default utternce, (but a little less natural), would be

 - "change alice light to google"